jphmrst/PLC/README.md

 `plfa` to `~/.agda/defaults`, both on lines of their own.

-I will be adding to the Course Pack over the semester, so you should probably keep *two* local versions --- one which you keep "clean," and updated from the repository without changes; one which you use as a sandbox and for exercises, periodically refreshing individual files from the clean copy.
-Use the copy you keep clean as the one you set up as your Agda library as the paragraph above describes.
+I will be adding to the Course Pack over the semester, so you should probably keep *two* local versions

+ - One which you keep "clean," and updated from the repository without changes.
+To receive updates on the clean copy from the repository, open a command-line shell in the clean copy's directory, and type

+       git pull

+   It is this clean copy which you should set as your Agda library as the paragraph above describes.

+ - One which you use as a sandbox and for exercises, periodically refreshing individual files from the clean copy.

 # Install Emacs, and familiarize yourself with it